General Camp Questions

 What does tuition include?

-Tuition includes 3 meals a day, housing, and training for the duration of camp, in addition to a water bottle, lanyard, camp workbook, t-shirts, and laundry service (Intensive Camps only).
+Tuition includes 3 meals a day, housing, and training for the duration of camp, in addition to a water bottle, lanyard, camp workbook, and laundry service (Intensive Camps only).
 Please see the Pricing & Discounts page under the "Camps" tab for more information.

 Do you offer discounted rates?